codio/site/source/docs/classes/unitmanagement/settings.html.md

 The following options are available from the **Actions** area only.

 ### Mark all as completed
-Students are supposed to [mark a unit as completed](/docs/classes/unitmanagement/settings-info/complete-unit) IAN - please ensure we explain that this is doable for the student from the dashboard AND the unit settings AND the last page).
-However, when it comes to grading time, faculty may want to force this status for all students in the class.
+Students are supposed to [mark a unit as completed](/docs/dashboard/student/guides#completed) However, when it comes to grading time, faculty may want to force this status for all students in the class.

 ### Reset unit
 This [resets the unit for all students in the class](/docs/classes/unitmanagement/settings-info/reset-unit).
 Please be aware that this action results in student work being lost as the unit is fully reset to its starting state.